willcl-ark/bitcoin/doc/JSON-RPC-interface.md

     Instead, expose it only on the host system's localhost, for example:
     `-p 127.0.0.1:8332:8332`

-- **Secure authentication:** By default, when no `rpcpassword` is specified, Bitcoin Core generates unique login credentials each time it restarts and puts them into a file readable only by the user that started Bitcoin Core, allowing any of that user's RPC clients with read access to the file to login automatically.
-The file is `.cookie` in the Bitcoin Core configuration directory, and using these credentials is the preferred RPC authentication method.
-If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the Bitcoin Core source tree.
-As a final fallback, you can directly use manually-chosen `rpcuser` and `rpcpassword` configuration parameters---but you must ensure that you choose a strong and unique passphrase (and still don't use insecure networks, as mentioned above).
+- **Secure authentication:** By default Bitcoin Core generates unique login credentials each time it restarts and puts them into a file readable only by the user that started Bitcoin Core, allowing any of that user's RPC clients with read access to the file to login automatically.
+The file is `.cookie` in the Bitcoin Core data directory, and using these credentials is the preferred RPC authentication method.
+If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the Bitcoin Core source tree to generate credentials to be used with the `rpcauth` option which can be specified in `bitcoin.conf` or as a command line argument.
+The usage of `rpcuser` and `rpcpassword` is now fully deprecated.

 - **Secure string handling:** The RPC interface does not guarantee any escaping of data beyond what's necessary to encode it as JSON,